milicolazo/python-intermediate-inflammation/README.md

 Clone this repo and then inside the local directory execute \
 `$ pip install -e .`

+## Contact Information

+If you have any questions or comments please contact lead developer Milagros Colazo through GitHub.
 ## MIT License

 MIT License